 What if There is no Prior Email From or To the Recipient?

-If there is no prior email from or to any recipient in your campaign, the email goes out as a new thread, just like if you used “Send as new messages”.
+If there is no prior email from or to any recipient in your campaign, the email goes out as a new thread, just like if you used the “New messages” option in the “Send as” settings.

 Other uses for “Send as Replies”